Iceland Shaded Relief Map

 Antique map, combined with Digital Elevation Data to produce shaded relief to create the illusion of 3D.
 The shading is printed on the paper and not a result of the map protruding from the surface.

-Please Note: Text and place names on the map can be difficult to read due to font size, shaded relief covering some of the text, and the age of the original map – we suggest the larger size map if you would like better legibility.
+Please Note: Text and place names on this Iceland Shaded Relief Map can be difficult to read due to font size, shaded relief covering some of the text, and the age of the original map – we suggest the larger size map if you would like better legibility.

 Author of original map: Samúel Eggertsson